embers-project/iot-lab/README.md

 ### Automatic execution

 You can launch automatically the script serial_sensors.py on the frontend SSH with IoT-LAB REST API and CLI-tools.
 You can find in the directory scripts of this repository a [run_serial_sensors](https://github.com/emberscity/iot-lab/blob/master/scripts/run_serial_sensors) script example.
-You must fill the measurement data and device broker configuratio variables inside this script.
+You must fill the measurement data and device broker configuration variables inside this script.

 ```
 #########################